rohittcodes/autoagentdesk/README.md

 Note: For this prototype, we are just dumping the logs into a file.
 We're working on integrating with Fluvio for log streaming.
 The integration is in progress, and we will update the documentation once it's complete.
 Also there are other sources like Redis, PostgreSQL, and Docker that are yet to be implemented.

+You can pass any AI model you want to use for log analysis.
+Currently, we have implemented support for Groq AI, Gemini AI, OpenAI, and Anthropic.
+You can choose the model you want to use by setting the `MODEL` environment variable in your `.env` file.

 Populate the `chromadb` database with the logs you want to analyze.
 You can use the `populate_logs.py` script to do this.
 The script will read the logs from a specified file and populate the database with the log entries.

 ```bash